-Chicago hip-hop artist Dayvon “King Von” Bennett was one of three men who died early Friday morning outside a downtown Atlanta nightclub after an argument between two groups of men escalated into gunfire.
+Chicago hip-hop artist Dayvon “King Von” Bennett was one of three men who died in the early hours of Friday, Nov.
+6, 2020, outside a downtown Atlanta nightclub after an argument between two groups of men escalated into gunfire.

 He was shot in the parking lot of the Monaco Hookah Lounge on Trinity Avenue before the police officers got involved, according to Atlanta police.

 The 26-year-old King Von was signed to fellow Chicago rapper Lil Durk’s record label, Only the Family and Empire Distribution.
 He had recently released a 16-track album, AJC reported.
 His first single, “Crazy Story” debuted in 2018.
 He had a line of apparel, according to the King Von “How It Go” official video on YouTube.

 “The preliminary investigation indicates that Dayvon Bennett, aka King Von, and a group of men left the Opium Nightclub and went to the Monaco Hookah Lounge on 255 Trinity Avenue,” the Georgia Bureau of Investigation said in a statement.

 “Once there, two men approached the group in the parking lot, and the two groups of men started to argue with each other.
 The argument quickly escalated to gunfire.”

 On- and off-duty Atlanta Police Department officers responded and one of each fired shots at two locations, GBI said.
 “During the shooting incident, six men were shot during the group altercation and officer encounter.
 Bennett and two men died as a result of their injuries, and three were injured and are being treated at a hospital.”

 The Atlanta Journal-Constitution reported that the Georgia Bureau of Investigation is investigating the incident as an officer-involved shooting.